We ship to the EU, Northern Ireland and Norway

 Details

 Matthiola longipetala, commonly known as Evening or Night Scented Stock, is a modest little annual with an unforgettable trick up its sleeve.
-By day, it’s a rather unassuming plant, narrow grey-green leaves, loose habit, and small, pale mauve to lilac flowers that might not catch your eye at first glance.
-But come evening, as the sun dips and the air cools, it releases a heady, sweet fragrance that fills the garden with old-world charm.
+By day, it’s a rather unassuming plant, narrow grey-green leaves, loose habit, and small, pale mauve to lilac flowers that might not catch your eye at first glance, but come evening, as the sun dips and the air cools, the flowers release a heady, sweet fragrance that fills the garden with old-world charm.
+The scent has been compared to vanilla, rose, spice and even cloves it is a favourite in cottage gardens or near patios and windows where its scent can be properly appreciated.
+Once you experience it in your own garden it will become a summer fragrance you will never want to be without.
+Native to the eastern Mediterranean, it thrives in a position with well-drained soil and full sun.

 Cover with a thin layer of well drained compost or vermiculite.
+The compost should be kept moist but not wet at all times.

 Cultivation:

 Flowers should be removed as soon as they have faded to promote the growth of further blooms.
-Never over water, but do not let the soil dry out.
 Preventive measures should be taken against aphids.

 Plant Uses: